 Intent: Intent can be thought of as actions taken by your target accounts that indicate an increase in interest in your type of service or solution.
 Companies monitor off-website activities like consuming content on a given topic, subscriptions to online publications, and many others to determine when an account shows a spike in interest.
 While these accounts might not have visited your website yet, this information is useful in showing that they are at least in the market for the type of product you sell.

 Recency: One of the best analogies I’ve heard for this is: “If a closed sale is the finish line, recency is the starting gun.”
 Recency is the measure of how long an account has been looking to remedy a particular pain point.
 It’s important to know how long an account has been on the hunt for a solution because it will give you a good idea of where they might be in the buying process, which is crucial because it will tell you what kinds of messages will resonate the most.
 You wouldn’t want to overwhelm an account with case studies and testimonials if they are just dipping their toes into the pool, and likewise, you wouldn’t want to be sending top-of-funnel messaging to an account that is ready to buy.

 Engagement: No, we’re not getting down on one knee here.
-As we cover in this post, engagement (first-party intent) data is based on the actions taken by a website visitor that indicate an account’s increased desire for your products or services.
+As we cover in this post, engagement (intent data) is based on the actions taken by a website visitor that indicate an account’s increased desire for your products or services.
 Automation tools can give you real-time alerts when an account has viewed a specific number or type of pages on your website, downloaded your ebooks, etc. that might indicate heightened interest, so your sales and marketing teams know when to reach out.

 An important thing to note is that these categories do not operate independently.
 If you want to get the most out of the F.I.R.E. methodology, you have to look at the relationship each factor has with one another and how they each play a specific role in choosing when to engage with your target accounts.